SumoLogic/sumologic-documentation/docs/contribution/markdown-features.md

 ---
 id: markdown-features
-title: Markdown Features
+title: Markdown Cheat Sheet
-sidebar_label: Markdown Features
+sidebar_label: Markdown Cheat Sheet
-description: Learn about the markdown features Docusaurus supports.
+description: Learn about markdown features Docusaurus supports.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Docusaurus supports [Markdown](https://daringfireball.net/projects/markdown/syntax) and a few additional features.
+This is a guide to writing docs in GitHub-flavored markdown, the language in which our docs are written.

 ## Front Matter